Jerryblessed/lightestate/README.md

 ﻿# LightEstate

-🚀 **LightEstate** is a smart application that enhances property management and lighting systems through an easy-to-use, efficient, and intelligent interface.
-Experience seamless control with cutting-edge IoT integration and automation!
+🚀 **LightEstate** is a smart application that enhances property management, agreements and learning about real estate through an easy-to-use, efficient, and intelligent interface.
+Experience seamless control with cutting-edge DocuSign API integration and automation!

 ## 🎥 Live Demo